vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 - US East (N. Virginia)
 - US West (N. California)

+In order for the best results from your simulation you should select the injectors that best represent your user base.

 {{< img src="create-simulation3.png" alt="Create simulation - Step 3" >}}

 - **Weight distribution**: if set to even, every injector will produce the same load.
 If set to custom, you must set the weight in % for each pool (eg the first pool does 20% of the requests, and the second does 80%).
 The sum of the weight must be 100%.